Amity808/EigenMatch-CoW-Hook/avs/README.md

    - **Slash hooks**: update `config/templates.yaml` to include rules for late/malformed batches; reuse DevKit’s `keystore_embeds` for local dev slashing tests.

 4. **Devnet smoke test**
-   - `make devnet` to spin up operator nodes, funding utility contracts, and local Anvil.
+   - `make -C avs devnet-start` to spin up operator nodes, funding utility contracts, and local Anvil.
+   - `make -C avs devnet-stop` when finished.
    - Feed synthetic intents (from `scripts/intent_feeder.go`) and verify they reach EigenCompute within the 5 s window.
    - Confirm generated bundles propagate to watchers and ultimately to the hook on the devnet PoolManager.